Gloria's boyfriend' goes too far.

 My sister laughed.
 "Where did you find that one?"

 "Dunno, I must have read it somewhere.
 She's always blaming me for the filing mistakes and it gets right up my nose.
-The doctors know it's her, but they won't say nothing to her because she's been there longer than the 'lectric lights.
+The doctors know it's her, but they won't say anything to her because she's been there longer than the 'lectric lights.
 They just tell me, me, to be more vigilant, as if it's my fault."

 "No!"
 I said.
 "I'm not going up there tonight."